juttle/juttle-service/docs/jsdp-api.md

 #### ping

-A response from JuttleD that the websocket connection has been successfully established.
+A response from the Juttle Service that the websocket connection has been successfully established.

 ```
 {